uQr/cordova-docs/getting-started/tutorial-using-bower.md

 #Using the Bower package manager in Cordova projects
 While working on your Cordova project, you may want to use a JavaScript or CSS framework built by someone else and available for download from the web.
 To help with this, you may want to add the [Bower](http://www.bower.io) package manager to your web developer toolbelt.
 Bower advertises itself as "a package manager for the web" and is a JavaScript utility you can use to search framework packages and download them into a project.
 These packages are built by an active community of developers and framework authors.

+**Note** In the past, you may have used the [NuGet](http://www.nuget.org) package manager to download packages, such as JavaScript libraries.
+Bower is now the recommended package manager to use for client-side libraries, since it is more actively maintained by JavaScript & CSS library authors and it works well across Windows, MacOS X, and Linux paltforms.
+NuGet is still an option for Cordova projects in Visual Studio, but most packages install their files outside of the `www` folder used by Cordova.
+You can workaround this by manually copying your files into the `www` folder.

 In this article, we'll walk through how to use Bower directly from a command line and from within the Visual Studio Tools for Apache Cordova.
 We'll answer the following questions:

 - [How do I add libraries to my Cordova project using the Bower command line tool?](#cmdLine)